bisratberhanu/breast_cancer_classifier/README.md

 This repository implements a Naive Bayes classifier, a custom logistic regression classifier, and reviews a paper on Bayesian optimization of machine learning algorithms, including a **Django application with a UI** for the Naive Bayes classifier.

-The naive Bayes classifier is also deployed on render:
+**The naive Bayes classifier is also deployed on render**: https://breast-cancer-classifier.onrender.com

 - The Naive Bayes classifier uses medical data, suitable for its probabilistic approach, while the logistic regression classifier is trained on the Iris dataset with only two features for simplicity.